Forest Municipal Hall: Inception and construction

 In the aftermath of World War I, the municipal authorities of Forest wanted to build a municipal hall representative of its status as a flourishing suburb of Brussels.
 It was originally planned to build it on the site of the current Royale Union Saint-Gilloise Stadium in the Duden Park district but, after much discussion, it was decided to erect it instead on the grounds of the previous Municipal Hall, a neoclassical building dating from 1828, and in the place of a previous parsonage from 1734.

 The current Municipal Hall was designed by the architect Jean-Baptiste Dewin in 1925, and the municipal council approved the final plans in 1931.
 The first stone was officially laid on 19 May 1935 and the building was inaugurated on 9 July 1938.
 The building has important interior and exterior decorations made by such artists as Victor Rousseau, Georges Baltus, Canneel, Stoffyn and Tricot.

 Damage and protection

-During World War II, the Municipal Hall suffered from bombings in Forest that lead to serious damage to the facade and the entrance portal to the Chaussée de Bruxelles/Brusselsesteenweg.
+During World War II, the Municipal Hall suffered from bombings in Forest that lead to serious damage to the façade and the entrance portal to the Chaussée de Bruxelles/Brusselsesteenweg.

 On 22 October 1992, the exterior, interior and furniture of the building were classified as protected cultural monuments by the Royal Commission for Monuments and Landscapes.
-Forest's Municipal Hall is also on the list of protected immovable heritage monuments of the Department of Monuments and Landscapes of the Brussels-Capital Region.
+Forest's Municipal Hall is also listed as protected immovable heritage by the Department of Monuments and Landscapes of the Brussels-Capital Region.

 Architecture

 The asymmetrical Municipal Hall has a sleek geometric design with a tower on the side.
-The facades are made of small orange bricks and are adorned with stylised statues.
+The façades are made of small orange bricks and are adorned with stylised statues.